nicklafferty/craftycody/content/life/how-to-actually-clean-a-ceramic-pan.md

 I recently bought a pair of ceramic pans to replace our old Teflon ones.
 I have a pressure cooker that utilizes a ceramic pot inside and am always impressed with how easily it wipes clean no matter what I cook in it.
 I figured this would be the way to go for day-to-day cooking.

 I was right, for the most part.
 The bigger pan is still in near-mint condition despite being used fairly often, however, the smaller one started losing its non-stick capabilities and food/oil was burning into the pan.
 I mean it was literally becoming a part of the pan itself.
 Like, it will be assimilated and resistance is futile kind of bond.

+I didn't understand why, but I wanted to fix it so I took to the internet.

+I feel like the go-to cleaning tip is _always_ baking soda and vinegar.
+Oh, it just cleans _everything_!
+Use it on silver, countertops, clothes, your dog!
+Everything will be spotless and look brand new!

+Lies.

+A lot of these techniques never work for me.
+I follow instructions to the letter- boiling water, putting the vinegar and baking soda in, letting it go for 15 minutes to overnight.
+But it _never_ wipes clean.
+Maybe it works on easier messes, but as I said, this crap was so burnt into this pan that when you ran a finger over it, it was smooth.